linkedin/DuaLip/docs/solver/index.rst

 A small :math:`\gamma` makes the optimizer's convergence prohibitively slow, while a large :math:`\gamma` reduces the accuracy of the solution.
 We define a practical criterion for sufficient convergence for a given :math:`\gamma` and implement a stage-wise algorithm that automatically reduces :math:`\gamma` when the criterion is met to prefer more accurate solutions.
-For details, please see Section 4 of the `full paper
+For details, please see Section 4 of `Ramanath et al. (2021)
 <https://arxiv.org/abs/2103.05277>`_.

 .. _convergence :